cryptrunner49/job-hunters/README.md

 🚀 Tech Stack

 - **Fullstack**: Ruby on Rails, TailwindCSS for styling
 - **Database**: Sqlite3
 - **Authentication**: OAuth

 📌 Why JobHunters?

 Job hunting can be overwhelming, but it doesn’t have to be.
-JobHunters simplifies the process by combining application tracking, interview scheduling, and networking tools into a seamless, web-based experience.
+JobHunters simplifies the process by combining application tracking, interview scheduling, into a seamless, web-based experience.
 Stay organized, focused, and ahead of the competition with JobHunters!